Voigtländer Ultron 40mm f/2 SL IIs Review

 I shot three rolls before posting this review.
 Kodak Tri-X 400 and Ilford Delta 400 on the Nikon FM3a, and a roll of Ilford HP5 Plus on the Nikon EM.

-The aperture ring is equally well made with firm stops but is not hard to operate.
-On older film cameras, such as the Nikon FM3a and Nikon EM, you can adjust in full stops, and on digital or modern Nikon film cameras in 1/3 of a stop increments.
+The aperture ring is equally well made with firm stops, but it is not hard to operate.
+On older film cameras, such as the Nikon FM3a and Nikon EM, you can adjust in full stops, and on digital or modern Nikon film cameras, in 1/3-stop increments.

-The all-metal design gives the lens a nice dense feel to it and it is a joy to use in the field as it strikes a wonderful blend of old and yet feels refined and new.
+The all-metal design gives the lens a nice, dense feel, and it is a joy to use in the field.
+It strikes a wonderful balance between old and new, yet it feels refined and new.

 Voigtländer Ultron 40mm f/2 SL IIs Image Quality

-Testing a lens on a film camera, and in this case for black and white negative film, is probably not the most demanding application but I am certainly pleased with the images I have been able to make with the Voigtländer Ultron 40mm f/2 SL IIs.
+Testing a lens on a film camera, in this case for black-and-white negative film, is probably not the most demanding application, but I am certainly pleased with the images I have been able to make with the Voigtländer Ultron 40mm f/2 SL IIs.

-It is plenty sharp and when shot wide open the bokeh is rather pleasant.
-I have also tested the lens on my Fujifilm X-Pro3 and will have more about this in an upcoming review.
+It is plenty sharp, and when shot wide open, the bokeh is rather pleasant.
+I have also tested the lens on my Fujifilm X-Pro3 and will discuss this further in an upcoming review.

-I was a bit worried that the lens would render too clinically correct being a newer design but I find there is plenty of grit with the black-and-white negative grain while maintaining a true representation of what I saw in the field.
+I was a bit worried that the lens, being a newer design, would render too clinically correct, but I find there is plenty of grit with the black-and-white negative grain while maintaining a true representation of what I saw in the field.

 I have quite a few sample images in this review.
-Make sure to click the image to view up to 2500 pixels wide depending on your monitor size or pinch-zoom if on your mobile phone.
+Make sure to click the image to view it up to 2500 pixels wide, depending on your monitor size, or pinch-zoom if you are on your mobile phone.

 Conclusion

-I think of the Voigtländer Ultron 40mm f/2 SL IIs as a wide-angle but have to adjust my thinking to “moderate wide-angle”.
-Quite often when putting the camera up to my eye, 40mm is not as wide as imagine it to be.
+I think of the Voigtländer Ultron 40mm f/2 SL IIs as a wide-angle, but have to adjust my thinking to “moderate wide-angle”.
+Quite often, when I put the camera up to my eye, 40mm is not as wide as I imagined it to be.

 This is not a fault of the Ultron 40mm but something I have to get used to.
 There is nothing wrong with this focal length other than the fact that it is not the classic 50mm or 35mm that perhaps our eyes have become used to seeing while capturing thousands of images.

-I am aware this is not rocket science but when dealing with a prime lens you are stuck with your focal length so it is worth keeping this in mind.
-With that said you could draw many positives from a 40mm lens.
-You may just have to ease into it.
+I am aware this is not rocket science, but when dealing with a prime lens, you are stuck with your focal length, so it is worth keeping this in mind.
+That said, you could draw many positives from a 40mm lens.
+You may have to ease into it.

-The retro look, solid construction, and smooth focus ring are features that will have you smiling ear to ear.
-At $419.00, you get a lot of value for your money with the Voigtländer Ultron 40mm f/2 SL IIs.
+The retro look, solid construction, and smooth focus ring will have you smiling ear to ear.
+At $419.00, the Voigtländer Ultron 40mm f/2 SL IIs offers a lot of value for your money.

-The only danger is; There are currently four other lenses in the Voigtländer SL lineup and if manual focus lenses are appealing to you, these lenses could be hard to resist.
+The only danger is that there are currently four other lenses in the Voigtländer SL lineup, and if manual-focus lenses appeal to you, they could be hard to resist.

 Update: